-30. Retirement benefit obligation
+28 Retirement benefit obligation

-- The Company complies with the provisions of the Pension Reform Act 2014 whereby both employer and employees contributed 10% and 8% each of employee gross emolument on monthly basis.
+The Company complies with the provisions of the Pension Reform Act 2014 whereby both employer and employees contributed 10% and 8% each of employee gross emolument on monthly basis.
 Both employer and employee contributions are remitted monthly to the employees' chosen Pension Fund Administrators (PFA).
-Employer contribution has been charged to the statement of profit or - Under the defined benefit's scheme member's past service benefits have been assessed using the Projected Unit Credit Method (PUCM).
+Employer contribution has been charged to the statement of profit or loss and other comprehensive income.

+Under the defined benefit's scheme member's past service benefits have been assessed using the Projected Unit Credit Method (PUCM).
 This method calculates the actuarial liability (staff gratuity benefits and long service grants) as the discounted value of the benefits that have accrued over the past period of membership of the beneficiaries.
-In determining this value allowance is made for any future expected inflationary growth of the on-going benefits up
+In determining this value allowance is made for any future expected inflationary growth of the on-going benefits up to the exit date.